towaquimbayo/IntelliScan/README.md

 An AI-powered web application that enables users to upload PDF files, ask questions based on the document, and receive answers.
 Utilizing our proprietary AI-Predictive model, the application scans the PDF document and provides answers based on user prompts.
 Additionally, IntelliScan offers an admin dashboard for administrators to manage users and monitor API usage.

 > [!IMPORTANT]
-> Due to maintenance, the ask question API endpoint is temporarily unavailable to prevent misuse.
+> Due to ongoing maintenance, the API endpoint that processes requests sent to the AI model microservice is currently down to prevent misuse.
+Users can still upload files and submit prompts, but responses will not be returned until the service is restored.

 _Check out the live project [_here_](https://intelliscan.towaquimbayo.com/)._